vishvAsa/sanskrit/meta/articles/who-killed-sanskrit.md

 Notably, the four foreign scholars targeted in the book have worked on Sanskrit and taught the language in various Western universities for quite a long time.
 On the other hand, Malhotra owns a financial network called Infinity Foundation in America and runs Garuda Prakashan in Delhi, which has published the book.

 Now the question is: Why did these Sanskrit-loving Indian Americans not write their book in Sanskrit?
-They write books in English and attack the language as colonial.
-They praise Sanskrit as a great global living language but never use it in any text.
-When Sheldon Pollock called Sanskrit a dead language in modern times, he was not wrong.
+They write books in English and attack the language as colonial. +++(False - they mainly attack colonialism and colonial Indology.)+++ They praise Sanskrit as a great global living language but never use it in any text. +++(Says who?
+There was even an [MIT PhD Thesis](https://groups.google.com/g/hindu-vidya/c/VB7n3nrgOVo/m/FHMo7iPXAgAJ) which used sanskrit.)+++ When Sheldon Pollock called Sanskrit a dead language in modern times, he was not wrong.
 How many households are there in India where family members communicate in Sanskrit or use it in their daily lives?
 +++(Stupid definition of language death.)+++

 The problem with these pseudo-intellectuals is that they think abuse is analysis.
 By writing this book, they have exposed only themselves, not Romila Thapar, Irfan Habib, Shashi Tharoor, Ramachandra Guha, Sheldon Pollock, Wendy Doniger, Devdutt Pattanaik, Audrey Truschke, Michael Witzel, or this author.